htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 kill the underlying HTCondor job.
-Once the machine has begun to hard kill the HTCondor job, the *condor_startd* starts a timer, the length of which is defined by the ``KILLING_TIMEOUT`` :index:`KILLING_TIMEOUT`  `Configuration
+Once the machine has begun to hard kill the HTCondor job, the *condor_startd* starts a timer, the length of which is defined by the ``KILLING_TIMEOUT`` :index:`KILLING_TIMEOUT` macro (:ref:`admin-manual/configuration-macros:condor_startd configuration file macros`).
-Macros <../admin-manual/configuration-macros.html>`__ macro.
 This macro is defined in seconds and defaults to 30.
 If this timer expires and the machine is still in the Killing activity, something has gone seriously wrong with the *condor_starter* and the startd tries to vacate the job immediately by sending SIGKILL to all of the *condor_starter* 's children, and then to the *condor_starter* itself.